 Dallol Volcano, a part of the Danakil Depression, Ethiopia is a crater formed by basaltic magma along with several acidic mineral discharges which fused with high saline content to create a dramatic landscape made of yellow, orange and brown shades.

-Ischigualasto Provincial Park also known as Valle de la Luna or Valley of Moon in Argentina is a strange place which resembles a distant planet.
+Ischigualasto Provincial Park in Argentina is also known as Valle de la Luna or Valley of Moon.
+It's a strange place which resembles a far-off distant planet.
 Several years of geological effects and erosion has carved the withered landscape.